uwblueprint/pregnancy-centre/README.md

    --region=us-east1
 ```

 Go to VPC Network in GCP console to find outbound static IP.
-Add the static IP to the MongoDB Atlas network allowlist.
+Add the static IP to the MongoDB Atlas Newtork Access List.